Saoge123/ccgnet/inference_model/README.md

-This folder store the models that are shown in our work, both common and energetic cocrystals.
+This folder deposits the models that are shown in our work, both common and energetic cocrystals.